Finkelstein Test

 Importance of Test of the Finkelstein test:

-• The muscles which are cross the wrist joint are separated into compartments by the extensor retinaculum.
+• The muscles that cross the wrist joint are separated into compartments by the extensor retinaculum.

 • In the first compartment of the wrist joint, the tendons of the extensor pollicis brevis = EPB & abductor pollicis longus APL pass through which is to attach the distally.